GoBackWhenceYouCame/smoky-vehicle-detector/README.md

 a design about my undergraduate thesis

-if you could not show video on UI， maybe you should download LAV Filters
+if you are unable to play the video on the UI, you may need to download LAV Filters.

 requirement：pytorch、opencv、numpy and so on